DonnyCraft1/note-frequency-map/README.md

 # Beta

-*This package is currently in beta, bugs may occur*
+*This package is currently in alpha, bugs and big structure changes may occur!*

 __If you find a bug, or miss a feature, open an issue in the [GitHub page](https://github.com/DonnyCraft1/note-frequency-map)!__